Table of Contents

 This AR Session is different from EasyAR's AR Session, and they need to coexist in the scene.

-Right-click on a blank area in the Hierarchy view, and add Unity's XROrigin to the scene via the menu XR > XR Origin (Mobile AR).
+Right-click in the blank area of the Hierarchy view, and add Unity's XROrigin to the scene via the XR > XR Origin (Mobile AR) menu.

 alt text